Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

     ## 4     die     2
     ## 5 gallows     2

 In **AI: Fire**, the word "fire" being tagged as `Fear` is what is mainly pushing the proportion of `Fear` up so high.
 The other words categorized, such as "fear", "buried", "die", and "gallows", definitely belong in this category as well.

+How about words tagged as `Anger`?

 ``` r
 nrc_anger <- get_sentiments("nrc") %>%